 To meet the rapidly evolving and ubiquitous challenges posed by technological innovation, CRIT will support the development of Waterloo as a premier institution in Canada for research and education about responsible innovation and technology.

-We aim to transform culture at Waterloo, in Canada, and internationally by focusing on four key areas: research, education, policy, and outreach and connection.
+We aim to transform culture at Waterloo, in Canada, and internationally by connecting and advancing efforts that focus on four key areas: research, education, policy, and outreach and connection.

-- fostering interdisciplinary connections within the Waterloo community and beyond.
+Fostering interdisciplinary connections within the Waterloo community and beyond.